tldr-pages/tldr/pages/linux/kjv.md

 `kjv Proverbs 3:1-6`

-- Get a range of chapters and/or verses in a book:
+- Display a specific range of verses of a book from different chapters:

 `kjv Matthew 1:7-2-6`